$5 each, plus $2 postage for 1-3 packets, $3 for 4-6 packets.

 The seeds USED to be classified as Asclepias physocarpa and A. fruticosa, but the plants were reclassified in 2001 as part of the African family of milkweed, Gomphocarpus.

-Urtica sykesii CURRENTLY OUT OF STOCK - U. sykesii (was U. incisa), or Pureora, scrub nettle, host plant for red and yellow admiral butterflies.
+Urtica sykesii, CURRENTLY OUT OF STOCK - U. sykesii (was U. incisa) or pureora, scrub nettle, host plant for red and yellow admirals.
 It is native to New Zealand and SE Australia, dies back during the winter and regenerates again in spring.
 Height variously reported between 400 mm and 2 m.
 Leaves 50-120 mm.
 Likes shade or mild sun and a sheltered spot.
 40-50 seeds.

-Urtica australis, CHATHAM ISLAND NETTLE is a host plant for red and yellow admiral butterflies, endemic to the SW Fiordland Coast, and subantarctic islands including Stewart island and Chatham Islands.
+Urtica australis - Chatham Islands nettle, also known as southern nettle, is a host plant for red and yellow admiral butterflies, endemic to the SW Fiordland coast and subantarctic islands including Stewart Island and Chatham Islands.
 U. australis forms dense bushes up to 1 m by 1 m.
 Semi-succulent, leaves can be 200 mm diameter.
+20-30 seeds in a packet.

 LIATRIS SPICATA, Blazing Star or Gayfeather, is a perennial in the sunflower/daisy family.
 Native to North America, it grows in moist prairies and meadows.
 Tall spikes of purple flowers resemble bottlebrushes/feathers up to 2 metres tall.
 Loved by bees and butterflies.
 20-30 seeds.

-Eutrochium purpureum, JOE PYE WEED, is a perennial in the aster family.
-Native to North America, Joe Pye Weed grows well in damp settings and has many pale pink to purple flowers.
-Will grow to 1 - 2.5 metres tall.
-Loved by butterflies.
+Eutrochium purpureum, CURRENTLY OUT OF STOCK, Joe Pye weed is a perennial in the aster family.
+Native to North America, it grows well in damp settings and has many pale pink to purple flowers.
+It will grow to 1 - 2.5 metres tall and is loved by butterflies.
 20-30 seeds.

 The easiest way to buy is: